ursamiklavcic/R/README.md

      - ...
 4. Push to main

-   # For any questions, contact us on SLACK https://join.slack.com/t/rkoholiki/shared_invite/zt-2ke828lsx-LfnEa4LNGZrxMVgdZilcoQ
+   # For any questions, contact us on Discord: [https://discord.gg/GtzwEpaRmD]